mishmanners/GitHub-Like-A-Boss/.github/ISSUE_TEMPLATE/ask-me-for-a---demo-.md

 ---
-name: 'Ask me for a ⚡ demo '
+name: 'Ask me for a ⚡ demo [old] '
 about: Request demos from Mish
 title: ''
 labels: ''